Make your Pcap files GDPR Compliant today!

-Both tools are made by Omnipacket.
-WireEdit is free to download/use for any purpose, while SafePCAP is a commercial product.
+Both tools are created by Omnipacket.
+WireEdit is a demo Desktop application available for a free download.
+It can be used free of charge for any purpose.
+SafePCAP is a commercial product.
 SafePCAP features and capabilities are a superset of WireEdit features and capabilities.
-The major additional SafePCAP features/capabilities: pcapng format support, native builds for Linux and OSX, large files (> 2 Gig), hundreds of additional protocols, fine-grained replace operations, higher speed of execution, programmability, CLI, faster bug fixing, enterprise level support.
+The major additional SafePCAP features/capabilities: pcapng format support, native builds for Linux and OSX, support for large files (> 2 Gig), hundreds of additional protocols, fine-grained replace operations, higher speed of execution, GDPR Compliance algorithms, CLI, enterprise level support.

 Other tools can't anonymize binary encoded stack layers above UDP/TCP.
-They take a simplistic approach of zeroing them out.
-This approach is far from ideal for some of the use cases.
+Instead, they take a simplistic approach of zeroing them out.
+This approach is far from ideal for many use cases.
 For example, it makes an effective analysis of anonymized 3GPP Mobile Core Pcap files impossible.

 New protocols are added all the time.
 Here is the partical list: